 The discussion above reveals that in accurately assessing monetary policy management, it is crucial to gauge inflationary pressure by carefully examining its basic data of prices and real GDP.
-In so doing, a serious problem with respect to the output gap is that, since the level of the output gap will vary depending on the estimates of potential GDP, the derived optimal value of interest rate might differ, even from the same observed inflation rate, GDP level, and same target rate.
-In other words, prevailing expectations during the period of emergence of bubble that the Japan was entering a new era of economic development corresponded to optimistic expectations for potential growth.
-Thus the path of optimal interest rates will differ whether one adopts the optimistic expectations at the time or accepts the potential growth rate adjusted with the benefit of hindsight that such expectations were nothing more than euphoria.
+In so doing, a serious problem with respect to the output gap is that, since the level of the output gap will vary depending on the estimates of potential GDP, the derived optimal value of the interest rate might differ, even from the same observed inflation rate, GDP level, and same target rate.
+In other words, prevailing expectations during the period of emergence of the bubble that Japan was entering a new era of economic development corresponded to optimistic expectations for potential growth.
+Thus, the path of optimal interest rates will differ depending on whether one adopts the optimistic expectations at the time or accepts the potential growth rate adjusted with the benefit of hindsight that such expectations were nothing more than euphoria.

-What typically shows this point is, as illustrated in Chart 8, the evaluation of the real GDP growth path on a real-time basis.
-1987/1Q is the bottom of the yen appreciation recession prior to the bubble period.
-At this point, when we plot a linear trend line from 1977/4Q to 1987/1Q, it almost corresponds to the growth trend which is almost 3.5 percent annually.
-However, from 1987/1Q to mid-1991, real GDP expanded following the trend line of 5-percent growth.
-If an increase in asset prices reflects euphoria, perceived potential output path will shift upward as economic expansion prolonged, resulting in the underestimation of inflationary pressure in view of output gap.
-On the contrary, in the case of a rational bubble which market participants correctly recognize fundamental values of asset prices as well as the sustainability of currently overvalued asset prices, an output gap is assessed based on a recognition that potential output path remains unchanged, which leads to the same judgement as one reaches with the benefit of hindsight that asset price increase was totally a euphoria.
+What typically shows this point is, as illustrated in the upper panel of Figure 8, the evaluation of the real GDP growth path on a real-time basis.
+The period 1987/I is the bottom of the yen appreciation recession prior to the bubble period.
+At this point, when we plot a linear trend line from 1977/IV to 1987/I, it almost corresponds to the growth trend, which is almost 3.5 percent annually.
+However, from 1987/I to mid-1991, real GDP expanded following the trend line of 5 percent growth.
+If an increase in asset prices reflects euphoria, the perceived potential output path will shift upward as economic expansion is prolonged, resulting in the underestimation of inflationary pressure in view of the output gap.
+On the contrary, in the case of a rational bubble in which market participants correctly recognize fundamental values of asset prices as well as the sustainability of currently overvalued asset prices, an output gap is assessed based on a recognition that the potential output path remains unchanged, which leads to the same judgment as one reaches with the benefit of hindsight that the asset price increase was based completely on euphoric expectations.

-Meyer (2000) states that a major challenge for US monetary policy as of March 2000 was to determine how "to allow the economy to realize the full benefits of the new possibilities while avoiding an overheated economy."
-He also emphasizes the importance of assessing the level of potential GDP in evaluating inflationary pressure, against the background of enormous changes in economic structure (namely the 'new economy'), behind rising US stock prices.
+A similar argument seems to be applicable to the recent U.S. experience (the lower panel of Figure 8).
+Meyer (2000) states that a major challenge for U.S. monetary policy as of March 2000 was to determine how "to allow the economy to realize the full benefits of the new possibilities while avoiding an overheated economy."
+He also emphasizes the importance of assessing the level of potential GDP in evaluating inflationary pressure, against the background of enormous changes in economic structure (namely the "new economy"), behind rising U.S. stock prices.
 This argument is quite convincing, but in applying Meyer's argument to Japan's bubble period, we had to judge what portion of increase in the growth rate should have been tolerated as an upward trend shift of real GDP in order to enjoy the benefits of the productivity improvement.
 With the benefit of hindsight, most of the trend shift was temporary, and should not have been accommodated.